MicrosoftDocs/Managed-Desktop/managed-desktop/developer/mmd-api-configure-servicenow.md

     | openid | Delegated |
     | MWaaSDevice.Read | Delegated |

+<a name='register-azure-ad-as-the-oauth-provider'></a>

-### Register Azure AD as the OAuth provider
+### Register Microsoft Entra ID as the OAuth provider

-**To register Azure AD as the 0Auth provider:**
+**To register Microsoft Entra ID as the 0Auth provider:**

-1. Register and configure an application in Azure Active Directory with application context or user context.
+1. Register and configure an application in Microsoft Entra ID with application context or user context.
 2. Navigate to **All** \> **System OAuth** \> **Application Registry**.
 3. Select **New**.
 4. The system displays the message **What kind of OAuth application?** Select **Connect to a third party OAuth Provider**.